Mimi's Organic Eats » Recipes » Brownies & Bars

 How to Make Vegan Toasted Coconut Brownies

 - Preheat the oven to 350°F. Line a 9 x 13-inch baking pan with parchment paper.
-To make the batter: In the bowl of a stand mixer fitted with the paddle attachment, add the coconut oil, cane sugar, cocoa powder, dark chocolate, and vanilla bean.
-Pour the boiling water over the top, and mix on low until combined and the chocolate has melted completely.
+To make the batter: In the bowl of a stand mixer fitted with the paddle attachment (or using a hand mixer), add the coconut oil, cane sugar, cocoa powder, and dark chocolate.
+Pour the boiling water over the top, ensure to get it directly on the chocolate as this is what will melt the chocolate and coconut oil.

-- Add the coconut and almonds.
+- Add in the almonds and wide flake coconut.

-- Transfer to the prepared baking pan and spread evenly.
-Add the remaining coconut on top.
-Bake for 20 minutes or until a wooden pick inserted in the center comes out clean.
+- Bake for 20 minutes or until a wooden pick inserted in the center comes out clean.
 Allow to cool completely in the pan.
 (If you're baking at high altitude, be sure to check the Notes at the bottom of the recipe for high altitude baking instructions).
+Cut into 12 bars and enjoy!

 Vegan Toasted Coconut Brownies FAQ's